codingepaduli/codingepaduli/content/interesting/Developing.md

 [Egyptian Hieroglyphs](http://www.alanwood.net/unicode/egyptian-hieroglyphs.html) - Test for Unicode support in Web browsers\
 [Strapi](https://www.infracloud.io/strapi-api-quickstart/) - APIs in less than 5 minutes with\
 [Best Practices for Designing a Pragmatic RESTful API](https://www.vinaysahni.com/best-practices-for-a-pragmatic-restful-api) - A pragmatic answers to design an API easy to use, easy to adopt and flexible enough for your client\
-[PWA](https://chromeunboxed.com/google-play-store-microsoft-pwa-builder/) - Google and Microsoft collaborate to help deliver better PWAs to the Play Store\
 [Frontend Developers Books](https://frontendmasters.com/books/) - updated every year, can be read online\
 [BrowserGap](https://github.com/dosyago/RemoteView/blob/master/README.md) - access the public internet through a browser that runs in the cloud, rather than through a browser that runs on your device.
 This helps protect you from attacks on the web\
 [Microbrowsers](https://24ways.org/2019/microbrowsers-are-everywhere/) - little thumbnail preview in a tweet or in WhatsApp chat are probably more important than google bot, can be the most influential part for attracting new audiences and increasing engagement - possibly more than SEO\